-As discussed in Section 3.3.2.3, Regional and Local, the CARB and BAAQMD have prepared SIPs that describe how areas will attain NAAQS, where applicable.
+As discussed in Section 3.3.2.3, Regional and Local, the CARB and local air districts have prepared SIPs that describe how areas will attain NAAQS, where applicable.
 Table 3.3-9 summarizes the status of each SIP relevant to the RSA.